The Costa del Sol in Southern Spain, has been a popular holiday destination for millions of tourists since the 1960’s.

 Spring and Autumn are by far the best and most popular months to enjoy a round or two of golf on the Costa del Sol.

-Golfing holidays don’t need to stop when you finish your round.
-The Costa del Sol has many golf resorts where you can enjoy some relaxation and pampering in one of it’s many luxury spas and leisure resorts.
+Turkey golf holidays don’t need to stop when you finish your round.
+The turkey has many golf resorts where you can enjoy some relaxation and pampering in one of it’s many luxury spas and leisure resorts.

 La Cala Golf Hotel Spa: This four-star resort has three championship golf courses, Spain’s leading Hydrotherapy Health Spa, sports facilities, four restaurants and several bars for you to enjoy during your stay.